Frank Gotch

-Frank Alvin Gotch (April 27, 1877 – December 17, 1917) was an American professional wrestler.
-Gotch was the first American professional wrestler to win the world heavyweight free-style championship, and he is credited for popularizing professional wrestling in the United States.
+Frank Alvin Gotch (April 27, 1878 – December 17, 1917) was an American professional wrestler.
+Gotch was the first American professional wrestler to win the World Heavyweight Championship in catch wrestling, and he is credited for popularizing professional wrestling in the United States.
 He competed back when the contests at championship level were largely legit (see catch wrestling), and his reign as World Heavyweight Wrestling Champion (from 1908 to 1913) is one of the ten longest in the history of professional wrestling.
 He became one of the most popular athletes in America from the 1900s to the 1910s.
 Pro Wrestling Illustrated described Gotch as "arguably the best North American professional wrestler of the 20th century".

 Early life

-The son of Frederick Rudolph and Amelia Gotch, and of German ancestry, he was born and raised on a small farm three miles south of Humboldt, Iowa.
+The son of Frederick Rudolph and Amelia Gotch, of German ancestry, he was born and raised on a small farm three miles south of Humboldt, Iowa.
 He took up wrestling in his teens, earning a reputation by beating locals.
 He adopted the toe hold as his signature finishing move.

 Professional wrestling career

 Gotch wrestled and won his first match against Marshall Green in Humboldt on April 2, 1899, but his first important match was in Lu Verne, Iowa on June 16, 1899, against a man claiming to be a furniture dealer from a neighboring town.
 Gotch held his own for nearly two hours, but lost the hard-fought contest.
-Only later when he received the impressed man's visiting card, he did learn that his opponent had actually been reigning American Heavyweight Champion Dan McLeod.
+Only later when he received the impressed man's visiting card, did he learn that his opponent had actually been reigning American Heavyweight Champion Dan McLeod.
 On December 18, 1899, Gotch challenged another former American Heavyweight Champion, "Farmer" Martin Burns, losing in 11 minutes, but impressing Burns as well, who offered to train Gotch.
 Under the guidance of Burns, Gotch won a series of matches in Iowa and later Yukon.
 While in the Yukon, Gotch wrestled under the name Frank Kennedy and won the title of "Champion of the Klondike".
 During his time in the Yukon, Gotch tried his hand at boxing, but failed miserably against the heavyweight Frank "Paddy" Slavin.

 Gotch returned to Iowa and instantly challenged the reigning American Heavyweight Champion Tom Jenkins.
 Gotch lost his first match in 1903, before defeating Jenkins in a rematch on January 27, 1904, to take the championship.
 After trading the title with Jenkins and Fred Beell, Gotch set his sights on the World Heavyweight Wrestling Championship, then held by the undefeated Estonian George Hackenschmidt.
 The opponent, called the "Russian Lion", had gained undisputed title recognition by defeating Jenkins in New York in 1905.
 Upon defeating Jenkins, however, Hackenschmidt ignored Gotch's challenge and sailed home to England.

 In 1905 Gotch beat Jack Carkeek in a Cornish wrestling match, while Jack claimed to be world Cornish wrestling champion.